ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_runner_to_downstream.md

 When the Runner GCS submitter is used, an object containing the response ciphertext is written to a bucket for downstream consumption.

 - For `surveyresponse` objects, the object ID is named for the response's `tx_id`.
-- For `feedback` objects, the object ID is named with a uniquely generated UUID.
+- For `feedback` and `user_research` objects, the object ID is named with a uniquely generated UUID.

 The GCS response object contains associated [metadata][gcs_metadata] which can be used in a Pub/Sub messaging strategy for further event driven processes (e.g. receipting and triggering ingestion flow).
 For both v1 and v2 data formats, the metadata will always contain a `tx_id` and a `case_id`.